 Simply put – don’t give gift cards as gifts – buy them to use yourself and save a fortune on your shopping!

-I use the app myself for buying gift cards and I wrote a review – you can read it here.
-The best thing about Zeek is being able to buy gift cards for supermarkets and stores that I would be shopping in anyway – it’s basically trading my money for more money in return.
+The best thing about this is being able to buy gift cards for supermarkets and stores that I would be shopping in anyway – it’s basically trading my money for more money in return.
 What’s not to like?

 I used to be very sceptical of Amazon gift cards*, but I changed my mind after I saw how much I could get off my shopping if I took advantage of using my gift card balance and taking advantage of Amazon’s gift card offers.

 Occasionally, I’ll receive an offer from Amazon to get a bonus payment if I top up my gift card balance – sometimes, it’s an offer of an extra £5 if I top up by £100.
 Is this too much hassle for plonking down £100 in one go?